2026 Super Bowl anytime touchdown scorer picks, back Smith-Njigba to score

-Super Bowl 60 anytime touchdown scorer picks, odds: Model locks in best bets for Patriots vs. Seahawks
+Super Bowl 60 anytime touchdown scorer picks, odds: Model reveals best bets for Patriots vs. Seahawks

 SportsLine's model has simulated Patriots vs. Seahawks 10,000 times and revealed its top anytime TD picks for the 2026 Super Bowl

 The Super Bowl is one of the most exciting annual sports days on the calendar, and millions of Americans watch football for the touchdowns.
 With online sports betting becoming legalized in more states, anytime touchdown scorer bets have become among the most popular bets you can make on any NFL Sunday, especially for Super Bowl Sunday.
 The 2026 Super Bowl features the Seattle Seahawks against the New England Patriots from Levi's Stadium in Santa Clara, Calif., on Sunday at 6:30 p.m.
 ET, and Seattle and New England both had top-10 scoring offenses, which could lead to plenty of potential winning Super Bowl 60 anytime touchdown scorer bets.
-The over/under for total points scored in Seahawks vs. Patriots is 45.5, while the Seahawks are favored by 4.5 points.
+Seattle's over/under for total team points is 25.5, while New England's is 20.5.
+The Seahawks are favored by 4.5 points, and the over/under for total points scored is 45.5.

 The SportsLine Projection Model has simulated Super Bowl 60 10,000 times, and found multiple players with value to cash 2026 Super Bowl anytime TD scorer bets.
 One of the model's top picks is Seahawks star wide receiver Jaxon Smith-Njigba, who has scored a touchdown in each of Seattle's first two playoff games.